|Oracle® Enterprise Manager Lifecycle Management Administrator's Guide

 In the Configure Machines section, you can choose:

-Do not associate with any machine (Node Manager): If you select this option, the Node Manager is not associated with the machine and you cannot use the Node Manager console to start the Managed Server Host.
+Do not associate with any machine (Node Manager): If you select this option, the managed server is not associated with the machine (Node Manager) and therefore, you cannot use the Node Manager console to start the Managed Server Host.

-Use an existing machine (Node Manager): Select this option to associate the Node Manager with an existing machine.
-You must select the machine with which the Node Manager is to be associated from the Machine Name menu.
+Use an existing machine (Node Manager): Select this option to associate the managed server with an existing machine (Node Manager).
+You must select the machine with which the managed server is to be associated from the Machine Name menu.

 Create a new machine (Node Manager): Select this option to create a new machine and specify the machine name, node manager address, and port number.
 If the Node Manager is not up and running, this operation will be timed out.